SocietyForArtisticResearch/texteditor-elm/README.md

 ## DONE

+- Restructured RCMediaList.elm
+- Added search box for media-table and media-picker
 - I have changed the ID tag of objectDiv to a CLASS tag, thus solving a morphdom glitch.
 We were using non-unique ids.
 - media edit opens after upload finishes
 - removed cannot find media error
 - added thumbnail to mediaedit